rackerlabs/docs-core-infra-user-guide/cloud_interfaces/CLI/curl.rst

 .. figure:: ../../screenshots/quickstart-shell.png
    :scale: 80%
-   :alt: To move from Cloud Servers to
-         Cloud Images details,
-         click Servers and then click Saved Images.

-   To move from Cloud Servers to
-   Cloud Images details,
-   click Servers and then click Saved Images.
+   :alt: To see samples usable with cURL,
+         click "Shell".

+   *To see samples usable with cURL, click "Shell".*

 You may also be interested in exploring some `alternatives to cURL <https://community.rackspace.com/developers/f/7/t/249>`__.